galenhuntington/hpre/README.md

 Thus, you can continue to use your favorite tabstop, and, if you change your mind about it (an advantage of tabs), you can change it in `hpre`.

-If you don't use tabs, this feature has no effect.
+If you don’t use tabs, this feature has no effect.

 ##  Empty guards